-8.6 Contracts of Employment
+8.68.8 Contracts of Employment

-- 8.6.1 The Trust Board shall delegate responsibility to an officer for: - (a) ensuring that all employees are issued with a Contract of Employment in a form approved by the Trust Board and which complies with employment legislation; and - (b) dealing with variations to, or termination of, contracts of employment.
+- 8.6.18.8.1 The Board of Directors shall delegate responsibility to an officer for: - (a) ensuring that all employees are issued with a Contract of Employment in a form approved by the Board of Directors and which complies with employment legislation; and - (b) dealing with variations to, or termination of, contracts of employment.

-8.7 Agency, Self-Employed or Third Party Workers Including Contract for Services
+8.78.9 Agency, Self-Employed or Third Party Workers Including Contract for Services

-- 8.7.1 Where exceptional circumstances exist within a department e.g. high levels of escalation and acuityagency, self-employed workers or workers supplied via a third party are to be retained, then: - (a) the contract may only be entered into by a budget holder having sufficient resources within the limit of their budget or who is authorised for that purpose by the Chief Executive or his delegated officer; and - (b) the Director of Finance shall be consulted and must give authorisation if the contractor is not on framework/the current list of authorised suppliers; - 8.7.2 Where there is not sufficient resource within the approved budget permission must be sought prior to an increase in temporary staffing levels through the appropriate director/director on-call. - 8.7.3 It is the responsibility of the budget holder at the earliest opportunity to review staffing levels to ensure value for money is obtained and funding is both identified and approved to cover the increased cost. - 8.7.4 The Director of People & Organisational Development shall establish procedures to ensure that the Trust's interests are protected in the contractual arrangements entered into with self-employed consultants and contractors.
-These procedures shall ensure that the contractual arrangements do not contravene HM Revenues and Customs' requirements regarding the avoidance of tax and national insurance contributions through the use of intermediaries, such as service companies or partnerships, known as Intermediaries

-Legislation, or "IR 35".

-8.7.5 All Trust officers responsible for procuring services from self-employed individuals shall ensure that they comply with the procedures established.
+- 8.7.18.9.1 Where exceptional circumstances exist within a department e.g. high levels of escalation and acuity, self-employed workers or workers supplied via a third party are to be retained, then: - (a) the contract may only be entered into by a budget holder having sufficient resources within the limit of their budget or who is authorised for that purpose by the Chief Executive or his delegated officer; and - (b) the Director of Finance shall be consulted and must give authorisation if the contractor is not on framework/the current list of authorised suppliers; - 8.7.28.9.2 Where there is not sufficient resource within the approved budget permission must be sought prior to an increase in temporary staffing levels through the appropriate director/director on-call. - 8.7.38.9.3 It is the responsibility of the budget holder at the earliest opportunity to review staffing levels to ensure value for money is obtained and funding is both identified and approved to cover the increased cost. - 8.7.48.9.4 The Director of People & Organisational Development shall establish procedures to ensure that the Trust's interests are protected in the contractual arrangements entered into with self-employed consultants and contractors.
+These procedures shall ensure that the contractual arrangements do not contravene HM Revenues and Customs' requirements regarding the avoidance of tax and national insurance contributions through the use of intermediaries, such as service companies or partnerships, known as Intermediaries Legislation, or "IR 35". - 8.7.58.9.5 All Trust officers responsible for procuring services from self-employed individuals shall ensure that they comply with the procedures established.

-8.7.6 Changes to Bank/Internal Locum Rates
+8.7.68.9.6 Changes to Bank/Internal Locum Rates

-- (a) the Director of Finance will oversee the process of agreeing bank/locum rates of payment within the Trust for all staff; - (b) this process will be documented and communicated throughout the Trust; - any proposals (short-term or long-term) to operate outside of this process will require Finance involvement with the approval limits in Appendix A setting out the level of authorisation required; - (d) when there are other fees involved in addition to the hourly rate (e.g. engagement fees), these need to be approved by the respective budget holder prior to appointment.
+- (a) the Director of Finance will oversee the process of agreeing bank/locum rates of payment within the Trust for all staff; - (b) this process will be documented and communicated throughout the Trust; - any proposals (short-term or long-term) to operate outside of this process will require Finance involvement with the approval limits in Appendix A setting out the level of authorisation required;

+- (d) when there are other fees involved in addition to the hourly rate (e.g. engagement fees), these need to be approved by the respective budget holder prior to appointment.
 The budget holder must ensure that budget has been clearly identified to cover the cost of the fees prior to appointment; - (e) the Trust's temporary staffing functions (medical and non-medical) will oversee the operationalisation and exception reporting of the process.

-8.7.7 Approving External Agency Rates
+8.7.78.9.7 Approving External Agency Rates

-- (a) the Director of Finance will oversee the process of agreeing the financial parameters for the engagement of agency staff within the Trust ensuring compliance with latest NHS England's and NHS Improvement's Aagency rules (using the available price card as a reference); - (b) this process will be documented and communicated throughout the Trust; - (c) the process will include an escalation process should the potential rates being negotiated exceed the Trust's agreed parameters; and - (d) the Trust's temporary staffing functions (medical and non-medical) will oversee the operationalisation and exception reporting of the process.
+- (a) the Director of Finance will oversee the process of agreeing the financial parameters for the engagement of agency staff within the Trust ensuring compliance with latest NHS England's agency rules (using the available price card as a reference); - (b) this process will be documented and communicated throughout the Trust; - (c) the process will include an escalation process should the potential rates being negotiated exceed the Trust's agreed parameters; and - (d) the Trust's temporary staffing functions (medical and non-medical) will oversee the operationalisation and exception reporting of the process.